The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

 - Australian and New Zealand citizens and permanent residents

 - Candidates who hold a valid visa to work and or study in Australia or New Zealand for the duration of the Fellowship Program.
 You will be required to provide evidence of any visas that you hold.
+Note: Candidates who hold a visa are responsible for ensuring that they continue to adhere to all terms and conditions of their visa if they are accepted into the program.

 Candidate applications will be reviewed according to the following selection criteria:

-- A research topic relevant to the field of Health Informatics
+- A research topic relevant to the field of Health Informatics (see below section on PhD Requirements for more information about suitable topics)

 - A commitment to, and interest in, advancing the profession of health informatics through relevant work and or academic activity